 Save for a down payment –

 Down payment requirements vary by loan type and loan terms.
 Plan for a 3.5-20% down payment requirement for conventional and FHA loans.
-Example, if you plan to purchase a $225,000 house you’ll need $7,875-45,000 for the down payment.
+Example, if you plan to purchase a $300,000 house you’ll need $10,500-60,000 for the down payment.
 Many of the loan requirements are driven by credit scores.
-The more money you are able to save and put down on your house the lower your mortgage will cost you over the years.
+The more money you are able to save and put down on your house the lower your mortgage will cost you over the life of your loan.
 Imagine, some of you will be disciplined enough to purchase your first home with cash!
 Steve Prescott, our Broker/Owner, has been the Dave Ramsey Endorsed Local Provider (ELP) for 12 years.
 Dave Ramsey recommends putting 20% down on your home purchase and he recommends a 15 year mortgage when possible.

 Check your credit score –